ObjectOrientedLife/ObjectOrientedLife.github.io/index.md

 * MapleStory Programming Team
   * As a gameplay and engine programmer, I engaged in implementation of core gameplay features, both on the client-side and the server-side.
   * Efficiently dealt with an enormous codebase with 20-years of legacies, using C++, C#, and MSSQL.
+  * If you want to learn more about my experience, please take a look at [the post](/professionalprojects/NexonKorea/).

 ## **NCSoft**
 * Intern Vision AI Programmer